lucy-mahlmann/Weather-Web-App/README.md

 encrypted_password = bcrypt.hashpw(password.encode('utf-8'), bcrypt.gensalt())
 newuser = User(name=name, password=encrypted_password)
 ```
+Oauth protocol for users to login via email
 - Implemented Oauth protocol allows users to login with existing identies through Identity Providers (IDP) as part of this web application.
 Users can register as a user through Google using a preexisting email.

+User and Admin REST APIs for managing registered users and cities
 - User and Admin REST APIs include:
   * POST, GET, DELETE for admin users
   * POST, GET, DELETE for non-admin users
   * POST, GET, DELETE for cities registered by admin
   * POST, GET for user cities

+ETL process to load weather data into database
 - The web application runs the ETL (Extract, Tansform, and Load) process periodically in the background of the application in order to request the data stored at the [National Centers for Environmental Information](https://www.ncei.noaa.gov/pub/data/ghcn/daily/) website into the ```/data``` directory
 - Transformation of the data is done when the user requests a graph of the city weather parameters in the function defined as ```city_status_graph()```
 ```